 Microsoft Japan Trials Four-day Working Week

 The typical working week in Japan is made up of six days with workers carrying out 12-hour shifts, however, this can vary from five days to well over six days.
-Worlds apart from the working practices followed in the UK, Japanese labor law actually states that employees should only work 40 hours a week.
+Worlds apart from the working practices followed in the UK, Japanese labour law states that employees should only work 40 hours a week.

 As face time with employees decreased following the reduction of one day, meetings were limited to 30 minutes, encouraging team members to work more efficiently and constructively with one another.